neophob/PixelController/README.md

 * **Heavy**: If no sound event was detected, the Visual stands still.
 * **Moderate**: A mix between Linear and Heavy.
 There is a minimal Generator  speed that will increase if a sound event was detected.
 This mode was used for all pre v2.0.0 releases.

+### Colorsets

+The Colorsets is responsible to colorize the Visual:

+    [MIXER OUTPUT // 8bpp] --> [COLORSET] --> [VISUAL OUTPUT // 24 pp]

+Each pixel before the transformation has a value from 0..255 (8 bit or greyscale) that will mapped to a color in the Colorset.
+The Colorset is also responsible to create a smooth transition between two colors (fade).
+Let's use a simple example to illustrate this:

+    BlackWhite=0x000000,0xffffff

+The mapping looks like this:

+* Pixel value 0 is mapped to color 0x000000
+* Pixel value 1 is mapped to color 0x020202
+* ...
+* Pixel value 127 is mapped to color 0xffffff
+* ...
+* Pixel value 255 is mapped to color 0x000000

+The more colors a Colorset has, the faster it changes the color.

 ##OSC MESSAGES